chh1199/Design_CPU/README.md

 # Design_CPU
-This repository personal project(Design CPU)
+This repository is personal project(Design CPU)